September In the Tropical Urban Garden with Nik: Mérida, Yucatan, Mexico

 Welcome to my new monthly series

-– This week (month) in the Garden with Nik –
+– In the Garden with Nik –

 Wherein I lead the new tropical Yucatan vegetable gardener on schedule to keep their plant babies alive and healthy.

 This was originally dreamed up as a Nik of Thyme Instagram thing to help my friends who all suddenly had pandemic gardens, but I’ve decided to make the content accessible on all my platforms including this website and my facebook.
 My goal is that all of us in the tropics have juicy homegrown tomatoes by December (and earlier if we don’t kill anything in the meantime) I’ll be addressing pests and plagues in real time on social media, so if you only read here find @nik.of.thyme on your favorite social site.
 If you don’t live in the tropics, this info should mostly be translatable to your gardening seasons but I am unabashedly focusing on the tropical Yucatan for all my recommendations.
 I’ll update the blog as topics arise, but I’ll be honest with you, Facebook and Instagram will have the content faster.

 Tropical gardening, like all gardening, takes a little work and dedication.
 But when it is an act of love, eating your own homegrown goodness makes it all worth it.
 And really, when you breakdown and schedule the tasks there aren’t too many hours needed to keep a great garden.
 The bigger you go the more time it will take, but starting in your first 2×6 foot bed will take only an hour or two a week.
 My garden has 7 beds, countless potted plants and 6 trees and takes me about 6-8 hours the week to maintain.
 I didn’t start that big though, I built a bed at a time as I had time, energy and resources and not all of them are always planted.
 I hope over the horse of weekly and monthly hours with me in the garden to teach you how to rotate your beds, prune your trees and diagnose various plant issues.